spraakbanken/swell-project/Normalization_guidelines.md

    och ligger i ett fint hus   &nbsp; &larr; Bigger change

+### Principle of content and function words

-3. Keep the form of the content word and change its surrounding context, rather than vice versa
+Keep the form of the content word and change its surrounding context, rather than keeping the function word

    det är mycket skillnader